sense-i-co/docs/docs/MAT-CLASS.md

 The system returns to the Resource Type screen with the newly added Material Type listed as a record row.

-Repeat the steps above to add other New Material Types.
+Repeat the steps above to add additional New Material Types.

 **This is the end of this procedure.**